bad-alloc-heavy-industries/Trawler/README.md

 ## Adapters

+Trawler has two types of adapters, source adapters, and meta adapters.
+The source adapters are responsible for the collection and download of datasheets, where as the meta adapters are for interacting with the cache data Trawler has.

+### Source Adapters

-The following adapters are included with Trawler:
+The following source adapters are included with Trawler:
  * `arm` - Download documentation from `https://developer.arm.com/documentation`
  * `xilinx` - Download the documentation from the Xilinx DocNav service

-The following adapters are planned:
+The following source adapters are planned:
  * `usb-if` - Download the documentation from `https://www.usb.org/documents`
  * `renasas` - Download the documentation from `https://www.renesas.com/us/en/support/document-search`

 If there is not an adapter in this list you want, feel free to open an issue or contribute it yourself!

+### Meta Adapters

+The following meta adapters are planned:
+ * `zorero` - Integration and sync with a local [Zotero](https://www.zotero.org/) install
+ * `query` - Very trivial datasheet lookup by title / tag
+ * `export` - Export cache information in various formats

 ## Usage